Conte-Ecology/basinCharacteristics/impoundedArea/README.md

 Impounded Area
 ==============

-This script produces a spatial dataset of on- and off- stream network water bodies, based on the USFWS National Wetlands Inventory and NHD high resolution flowlines that have been edited by the UMass Landscape Ecology lab.
+This script produces a spatial dataset of both on-stream and off-stream network water bodies, based on the USFWS National Wetlands Inventory and NHD high resolution flowlines that have been edited by the UMass Landscape Ecology lab.
 This product aims to represent impounded water bodies.
 The categorical rasters represent the presence or absence of water bodies (as classified) with a value of 1 or 0 respectively.

 ## Data Sources